 Master of Teaching

-NIE is proud to announce the latest university-approved Master’s degree programme, the Master of Teaching or M Teach, for short.
-The programme combines the best of university academic learning and workplace professional learning to offer participants a sustained experience in developing excellence in teaching as a profession.
+NIE is proud to announce the latest university-approved Master’s degree program, the Master of Teaching or M Teach, for short.
+The program combines the best of university academic learning and workplace professional learning to offer participants a sustained experience in developing excellence in teaching as a profession.

-Aimed at graduate teachers with at least 2 years of experience, the programme optimises the theory-practice balance in learning situated within their own unique professional context.
-Besides learning from university professors with proven expertise in education, every teacher participating in the programme will also be supported by a Professional Learning Mentor (PLM) from their own communities of practice.
+Aimed at graduate teachers with at least 2 years of experience, the program optimizes the theory-practice balance in learning situated within their own unique professional context.
+Besides learning from university professors with proven expertise in education, every teacher participating in the program will also be supported by a Professional Learning Mentor (PLM) from their own communities of practice.
 The PLM is a guide, a dialogue partner and a co-learner in the M Teach participant’s learning journey.

-A key feature of the NIE M Teach which differentiates it from other Masters programmes is the Professional Inquiry Project (PIP).
+A key feature of the NIE M Teach which differentiates it from other Masters programs is the Professional Inquiry Project (PIP).
 The PIP is substantively and philosophically different from the academic dissertation.
-It allows participants to articulate their knowledge, beliefs and skills as these evolve and transform throughout the programme.
-The PIP is also a platform for teacher participants to create and demonstrate new professional knowledge based on evidence gathered from rigorous inquiry that is motivated by concerns and possibilities from their professional contexts.
+It allows participants to articulate their knowledge, beliefs, and skills as these evolve and transform throughout the program.
+The PIP is also a platform for teacher participants to create and demonstrate new professional knowledge based on evidence gathered from a rigorous inquiry that is motivated by concerns and possibilities from their professional contexts.